Optimal detection of weak positive latent dependence between two sequences of multiple tests

 in the notation of Assumption~\ref{a:tails}.

 Finally, for the purpose of studying the asymptotic properties of $\widehat{\mathcal{D}}$, it will be assumed that in each sequence of tests, the test statistics are mutually independent.
-This is a simplification, as in many contexts the tests will be dependent.
-However, for dependent tests the asymptotic theory of these types of detection problems is still under development for arbitrary correlation structures \citep{hall2010innovated,arias2011global,mukherjee2015hypothesis,barnett2016generalized}.
-In contrast, the theoretical properties when tests are independent are well understood, at least for single-sequence problems \citep{donoho2004higher,cai2011optimal,cai2014optimal}.
+This is a simplification, but for dependent tests the asymptotic theory of these types of detection problems is still under development for arbitrary correlation structures \citep{arias2011global,barnett2017generalized,hall2010innovated,mukherjee2015hypothesis}.
+In contrast, the theoretical properties when tests are independent are well understood, at least for single-sequence problems \citep{cai2011optimal,cai2014optimal,donoho2004higher}.
 To facilitate comparison with these established results, this paper assumes that $T_{kj}$ and $T_{kj'}$ are independent for $j\ne j'$, and leaves consideration of dependent tests for future work.